Faculty Connections is an aggregation of UNC Charlotte faculty profiles.

 Full-time faculty who want to update their profile information, see:

-Jayne Tristan, Lecturer in the Department of Philosophy at UNC Charlotte since 1998.
-Awarded College of Arts and Sciences Award for Excellence in Teaching in 2002; a member of the Liberal Studies Assessment Committee, and a Faculty Associate of the Center for Professional and Applied Ethics.
+Jayne Tristan, Lecturer, Department of Philosophy at UNC Charlotte, 1998 to present.
+Awarded College of Arts and Sciences Award for Excellence in Teaching in 2002; Liberal Studies Assessment Committee; Faculty Associate of the Center for Professional and Applied Ethics.

-Dr. Tristan’s research in teaching and learning focuses on John Dewey’s Logic: The Theory of Inquiry.
-Her online course PHIL 1106 Critical Thinking is designed to improve cognitive habits and integrates interdisciplinary research on fallibility, systems thinking, and problem solving.
-She also teaches LBST Society, Ethics and Society, online.
-Upper division courses include: Utopias and Our Technological Future; Poverty and Economic Philosophy; and History and Philosophy of Technology and Science.
+My research in teaching and learning focuses on online course development, which provides a variety of exercises designed to improve student ability to critically evaluate arguments and evidence.
+John Dewey’s Logic: The Theory of Inquiry and Daniel Kahneman’s Thinking, Fast and Slow, inform my course, PHIL 1106 Critical Thinking, which integrates interdisciplinary research on fallibility and problem solving.
+My other courses include LBST 2211 Society, Ethics and Technology; Our Technological Future; Poverty and Economic Philosophy; History and Philosophy of Technology.

 A member of the Society for the Advancement of American Philosophy, since 1992.